-Note: My brother Nathan wrote this a few years back and I only did some minor editing
+Note: My brother Nathan wrote this a few years back, and I only did some minor editing.

-Leaving the heat exchanger, the copper line should now be a subcooled liquid line that feeds over to some form of metering device.
-This metering device will then feed the evaporator coil, which is the large coil around the outside of the heater (this can cause confusion because this coil looks like what we would call a condenser coil in an air conditioning application).
+Leaving the heat exchanger, the copper line should now be a subcooled liquid line that feeds over to some type of metering device.
+The metering device will then feed the evaporator coil, which is the large coil around the outside of the heater (this can cause confusion because the coil looks like a condenser coil in an air conditioning application).
 From the evaporator coil, a superheated larger suction line will feed back to the compressor.
-Keep in mind when checking charge on a heat pump pool heater, that it will be subject to a wider range of temperatures and loads than a normal air conditioner.
-Higher water/air temperatures tend to produce higher pressure readings, while colder water will tend to lower pressures.
+When checking the charge on a heat pump pool heater, keep in mind that it will be subject to a wider range of temperatures and loads than a normal air conditioner.
+Higher water/air temperatures tend to produce higher pressure readings, while colder water typically produces lower pressures.

-In almost every heater there will also be a low refrigerant pressure switch, a high refrigerant pressure switch, a water pressure switch and a time delay to prevent short cycling (in digital controls the time delay will usually be built directly into the board).
-There are occasionally, defrost controls, or low ambient controls built into these heaters that will allow the fan to continue running while keeping the compressor off.
-But the best way to reduce freezing on a pool heater is to not run them at night when it's coldest and nobody is swimming anyway.
-Keep in mind that most pool heaters do not have any form of true defrost, so effectively these controls are just leaving the heater off until the air temperature has defrosted the heater… assuming the air temperature is over 32… and if it isn't WHY IS ANYONE SWIMMING!
+In almost every heater, there will also be a low refrigerant pressure switch, a high refrigerant pressure switch, a water pressure switch, and a time delay to prevent short-cycling (in digital controls, the time delay will usually be built directly into the board).
+Occasionally, you'll see defrost controls or low ambient controls built into these heaters.
+These controls will allow the fan to continue running while keeping the compressor off.
+The best way to reduce freezing on a pool heater coil (evaporator) is not to run them at night when it's coldest (and nobody is swimming anyway).
+Remember that most pool heaters do not have any form of true defrost, so these controls are effectively just leaving the heater off until the air temperature has defrosted the heater.
+Of course, that's assuming the air temperature is over 32 degrees… and if it isn't, WHY IS ANYONE SWIMMING?!